Frequently Asked Questions About Financial Aid

 What does it mean to be selected for verification?

-What does it mean if the Student Aid Report said he/she does not qualify for a Pell Grant?
-Does this mean he/she will not receive any financial aid?
+What does it mean if the Student Aid Report states that a student does not qualify for a Pell Grant?
+Does this mean s/he will not receive any financial aid?

 Is the EFC what will be owed to the university?

 What happens if the student's financial aid award it is not enough to allow him/her to attend Whitworth?